 - NUnit Framework, Console Runner and Engine: http://github.com/nunit/nunit/issues

 - Gui Runner: http://github.com/nunit/nunit-gui/issues

 - NUnit Project Editor: http://github.com/nunit/nunit-project-editor/issues

 Note:Bugs are no longer accepted on the NUnit V2 and NUnitLite projects.
-NUnit V2 bugs should be filed against the most appropriate project above.
+NUnit V2 bugs should be filed against the most appropriate project above and we'll check to see the problem doesn't occur in NUnit 3.0.
 NUnitLite bugs should be filed against the NUnit Framework, noting that the bug was found in the nunitlite environment.

 To discuss or contribute to NUnit development...

 Start by joining the nunit-developer list and introducing yourself.
 This list is used for development discussions about NUnit.
 It's open to everyone and is the best place to discuss your ideas or to learn how to contribute to NUnit.